UniversitaDellaCalabria/Portale-PoC/README.md

 uniCMS uses MongoDB as search engine, it was adopted in place of others search engines like Elastic Search or Sorl, for the following reasons:

-- The documents stored are really small, fwe kilobytes
+- The documents stored are really small, few kilobytes (BSON storage)
 - collections would be populated on each creation/change event by on_save hooks
 - each entry is composed following a small schema, this would reduce storage usage increasing the performances at the same time